MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 ---

-Lets derive the Euler-Lagrange equationsfor our geodesic Lagrangian (there is an equation for each coordinate \( x^i \) ):
+Lets derive the Euler-Lagrange equations for our geodesic Lagrangian (there is an equation for each coordinate \( x^i \) ):

 \begin{equation}
  \frac{\partial L}{\partial \frac{dx^i}{dt}} =